hashlion/demo-private-provider-csa-provider/README.md

 Follow these steps to setup and run the demo:

-1. Setup and instance of Terraform Enterprise or Cloud and create an organization.
+1. Setup an instance of Terraform Enterprise or Cloud and create an organization.
 1. Fork and clone this repository.
 1. Generate a public and private key GPG following [these instructions](generating-gpg-keys).
 1. Save the public key in [gpg_public_key.txt](gpg_public_key.txt).